RebelToolbox/RebelDocumentation/tutorials/performance/gpu_optimization.rst

 .. note:: The following section is not relevant to end-users, but is useful to
           provide background information that is relevant in later sections.

-Godot sends instructions to the GPU via a graphics API (OpenGL, OpenGL ES or Vulkan).
+Rebel Engine sends instructions to the GPU via a graphics API (OpenGL, OpenGL ES or Vulkan).
 The communication and driver activity involved can be quite costly, especially in OpenGL and OpenGL ES.
 If we can provide these instructions in a way that is preferred by the driver and GPU, we can greatly increase